 Permanent Collection Dartmouth Hitchcock Medical Center

 Years ago, I walked the corridors at Dartmouth-Hitchcock Medical Center with my husband who was treated for esophageal cancer.
 We became very familiar with the corridor to Hematology-Oncology.
 We always stopped to admire the artwork displayed on the walls along our route.
 My husband often said, “Your paintings should hang here.”
-I chuckled.
+I always chuckled.

 When his cancer progressed to terminal so did the frequent hospital stays.
 During our final journey together, his hospital room became home for us, and a living room welcome place for family and friends.
-On the warm June days, my husband often said, “It is good for you to go out doors for a walk.”
+On the warm June days, he often said, “It is good for you to go out doors for a walk.”
 I did.

 I walked away from, the blue lady, with these two thoughts.
 I could not change our circumstance.
 I knew full well my husband was dying.
-But I stood on a promise when we walked our final journey together.
-When I committed to honor my husband’s one request,
+But I stood on a promise I made when we began this journey and now walked our final journey together, I recommitted to honor my husband’s one request,